apache/trafficcontrol/docs/source/api/v3/cdns_name_configs_monitoring.rst

 	:name:       A string that is the :ref:`Profile's Name <profile-name>`
 	:parameters: An array of the :term:`Parameters` in this :term:`Profile` that relate to monitoring configuration.
 This can be ``null`` if the servers using this :term:`Profile` cannot be monitored (e.g. Traffic Routers)

 		:health.connection.timeout:                           A timeout value, in milliseconds, to wait before giving up on a health check request
 		:health.polling.url:                                  A URL to request for polling health.
 Substitutions can be made in a shell-like syntax using the properties of an object from the ``"trafficServers"`` array
-		:health.threshold.availableBandwidthInKbps: The total amount of bandwidth that servers using this profile are allowed, in Kilobits per second.
+		:health.threshold.availableBandwidthInKbps:           The total amount of bandwidth that servers using this profile are allowed per network interface, in Kilobits per second.
+This is a string and using comparison operators to specify ranges, e.g. ">10" means "more than 10 kbps"
+		:health.threshold.aggregate.availableBandwidthInKbps: The total amount of bandwidth that servers using this profile are allowed as an aggreagate across all network interfaces, in Kilobits per second.
 This is a string and using comparison operators to specify ranges, e.g. ">10" means "more than 10 kbps"
 		:health.threshold.loadavg:                            The UNIX loadavg at which the server should be marked "unhealthy"

 			.. seealso:: :manpage:`uptime(1)`